 5. New Balance Kids’ Rave Run Shoes

-High arches can make it difficult to find shoes that are comfortable for your child while providing plenty of midsole support.
+High arches can make it difficult to find comfortable shoes for your child while providing plenty of midsole support.

-New Balance shoes are an excellent choice for kids with high arches, but this style is particularly good for this shape of foot.
+New Balance shoes are an excellent choice for kids with high arches, but this style is perfect for this foot shape.

 The more adult, yet casual styling will likely minimize any resistance to these shoes from your child.

-- The hook and loop strap allows you to adjust the snugness of the shoes and ensure they are comfortable for your child.
+- The hook and loop strap allows you to adjust the shoes’ snugness and ensure they are comfortable for your child.